 Views in*t(w)o Literacies.
 Digital Literacy Narratives about reading, writing and language learning

-Top Citizen Science project, funded by the Federal Ministry of Science, Research and Economy (BMWFW), the Austrian Science Fund (FWF) and the OeAD
+a Top Citizen Science project, funded by the Federal Ministry of Science, Research and Economy (BMWFW), the Austrian Science Fund (FWF) and the OeAD

 Funding period: January 2017 - April 2020